Xia Baolong

 Xia Baolong (夏宝龙 (Xià Bǎolóng); born 2 December 1952) is a Chinese politician.
 Originally from Tianjin, Xia began his political career in the Communist Youth League.
-He served as the vice mayor of Tianjin, governor and Communist Party Secretary of Zhejiang province.
+He served as the vice mayor of Tianjin, governor and Party Secretary of Zhejiang province.
 Between 2018 and 2023, he served as a vice chairman of the 13th Chinese People's Political Consultative Conference (CPPCC), being its secretary general from 2018 to 2020.
 Xia was appointed director of the Hong Kong and Macau Affairs Office in February 2020.

 Early life

 Xia Baolong was born in Tianjin.
 In his youth, Xia was an elementary and high school teacher in Hebei and Tianjin, and a grassroots level official of the Communist Youth League.
 He joined the Chinese Communist Party in November 1973.
 He received a degree in Chinese from Hexi District Workers' University (天津市河西区职工大学), an adult-education college, in 1980.
 Later he rose to the positions of Party Secretary and governor of Hexi District, and then Vice Mayor of Tianjin.
 Between 1999 and 2003 he studied political economics at Peking University.
 He has a doctoral degree in Economics.